siruguri/postall/README.md

 * It uses Capybara.
 * Unit tests for users and tasks - check that users can be created, and that tasks cannot be created when a user is not logged in.
 * Integration tests: None so far

+## Heroku

+You have to uncomment the `rails_12factor` gem in the Gemfile, if you are going to deploy this to Heroku.
+The checked-in Gemfile doesn't include it.

+## Coming Soon!

+I am not sure I'll add these - the configuration changes a lot, and these are not necessarily "commonly" used.
+But you might hold your breath a bit...

+* Rails Admin
+* Elastic Search

 ## How Did The App Get Here?